ariansyahyutama/aws-bootcamp-cruddur-2023/journal/week6.md

 77. turn on access logs for the ALB on tab Attributes

-## Create ECR repo and push image for fronted-react-js	:white_check_mark:
+## Create ECR repo and push image for fronted-react-js	:
 [stream link](https://www.youtube.com/watch?v=HHmpZ5hqh1I&list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv&index=59)
 78. create file frontend-react-js.json in task-definitions folder (GitPod) - get one from Andrews week6-fargate branch
 79. create Dockerfile.prod for frontend-react-js container.
 We will be using multi-stage build for frontend container